HITECHCRIME/HC_SG113_NTSWGA/README.md

-most of the days just drifting me up - so slide off the scales - now (i can't believe in da-ta) can’t believe what i’m - saying if you really turn up i'm done (i'm already dead - now)
+most of the days just drifting me up - so slide off the scales - now (i can't believe in da-ta) can’t believe in my data, just sayin'             (can’t believe what i’m - saying) if you really turn up i'm done (i'm already dead - now)

-maybe i should tough it out - you once said dust goes down - uu x? now i doubt it will ever happen blood
+maybe i should tough it out - you once said dust goes down - uu (how past goes down) x? now i doubt it will ever happen blood
 (happen blood - scream)

 caught in the net so slow - uu
-ya cannot reach them heights - ya (down)
+i cannot reach them heights - ya (down)
 caught in the net so slow - uu
 better watch from afar

 caught in the net so slow - uu
-ya cannot reach them heights - ya (down)
+i cannot reach them heights - ya (down)
 caught in the net so slow - uu
 better watch from afar